Nightly Brief

 Your Monday night briefing from the staff of Courthouse News

-Top CNS stories for today including the Second Circuit dismissing lawsuits from two defunct e-book retailers that blamed Apple’s alleged price-fixing conspiracy for their decline; the Beverly Hills Unified School District asked the Ninth Circuit to revive a request to block a plan to extend a subway under its high school;the Federal Reserve on Monday slapped Spain’s BNP Paribas S.A. and some of its U.S. subsidiaries with a $246 million fine for what it said were the firm’s unsafe and unsound practices in foreign exchange markets, and more.
+Top CNS stories for today including the Second Circuit dismissing lawsuits from two defunct e-book retailers that blamed an alleged Apple price-fixing conspiracy for their decline; the Beverly Hills Unified School District asked the Ninth Circuit to revive a request to block a plan to extend a subway under its high school;the Federal Reserve on Monday slapped Spain’s BNP Paribas S.A. and some of its U.S. subsidiaries with a $246 million fine for what it said were the firm’s unsafe and unsound practices in foreign exchange markets, and more.

 Sign up for CNS Nightly Brief, a roundup of the day’s top stories delivered directly to your email Monday through Friday.